 Certain parties appealed the CTC Order to a district court in Travis County.
 In May 2006, the district court issued a judgment reversing the CTC Order in three respects.
 First, the court ruled that the Texas Utility Commission had improperly relied on provisions of its rule dealing with the interest rate applicable to CTC amounts.
 The district court reached that conclusion based on its belief that the Texas Supreme Court had previously invalidated that entire section of the rule.
 The 11.075% interest rate in question was applicable from the implementation of the CTC Order on September 13, 2005 until August 1, 2006, the effective date of the implementation of a new CTC in compliance with the revised rule discussed above.
 Second, the district court reversed the Texas Utility Commission's ruling that allows CenterPoint Ho uston to recover through Rider RCE the costs (approximately \$5 million) for a panel appointed by the Texas Utility Commission in connection with the valuation of electric generation assets.
 Finally, the district court accepted the contention of one party that the CTC should not be allocated to retail customers that have switched to new on-site generation.
 The Texas Utility Commission and CenterPoint Houston appealed the district court's judgment to the Texas Third Court of Appeals, and in July 2008, the court of appeals reversed the district court's judgment in all respects and affirmed the Texas Utility Commission's order.
 Two parties appealed the court of appeals decision to the Texas Supreme Court which heard oral argument in October 2009.
-The ultimate outcome of this matter cannot be predicted at this time.
-However, CenterPoint Energy does not expect the disposition of this matter to have a material adverse effect on CenterPoint Energy's or CenterPoint Houston's fi nancial condition, results of operations or cash flows.
+On October 22, 2010, the Texas Supreme Court issued an opinion affirming the judgment of the court of appeals.
+The Texas Supreme Court's decision does not have an impact on CenterPoint Energy's or CenterPoint Houston's financial position, results of operations or cash flows.

 During the 2007 legislative session, the Texas legislature amended statutes prescribing the types of true-up balances that can be securitized by utilities and authorized the issuance of transition bonds to recover the balance of the CTC.
 In June 2007, CenterPoint Houston filed a request with the Texas Utility Commission for a financing order that would allow the securitization of the remaining balance of the CTC, adjusted to refund certain unspent environmental retrofit costs and to recover the amount of the final fuel reconciliation settlement.
 CenterPoint Houston reached substantial agreement with other parties to this proceeding, and a financing order was approved by the Texas Utility Commission in September 2007.
-In February 2008, pursuant to the financing order, a new special purpose subsidiary of CenterPoint Houston issued appro ximately \$488 million of transition bonds in two tranches with interest rates of 4.192% and 5.234% and final maturity dates of February 2020 and February 2023, respectively.
+In February 2008, pursuant to the financing order, a new special purpose subsidiary of CenterPoint Houston issued approximately \$488 million of transition bonds in two tranches with interest rates of 4.192% and 5.234% and final maturity dates of February 2020 and February 2023, respectively.
 Contemporaneously with the issuance of those bonds, the CTC was terminated and a transition charge was implemented.

-As of March 31, 2010, CenterPoint Energy has not recognized an allowed equity return of \$190 million on CenterPoint Houston's true-up balance because such return will be recognized as it is recovered in rates.
-During the three months ended March 31, 2009 and 2010, CenterPoint Houston recognized approximately \$2 million and \$3 million, respectively, of the allowed equity return not previously recognized.
+As of September 30, 2010, CenterPoint Energy has not recognized an allowed equity return of \$181 million on CenterPoint Houston's true-up balance because such return will be recognized as it is recovered in rates.
+During both the three months ended September 30, 2009 and 2010, CenterPoint Houston recognized approximately \$5 million of the allowed equity return not previously recognized.
+During the nine months ended September 30, 2009 and 2010, CenterPoint Houston recognized approximately \$11 million and \$12 million, respectively, of the allowed equity return not previously recognized.